boomerang-io/boomerang.docs/content/bosun.md

 All packaged up in containers and easily installed with a helm chart.

+## Concepts

+There are a number of concepts to understand when using Bosun and they will be mentioned in detail throughout the documentation.
+Here are a few of the important ones;

+- Policy Definitions: the definition written in rego for Open Policy Agent
+- Policy Rules: rules, in a domain specific lanauge, applicable to the definition
+- Metrics: the data to be validated
+- Labels: serve two purposes; as metadata that can be stored and displayed with a validation activitiy to help easily identify the related entity, and also as a way to pass in required information to the validation system.

 ## Getting Started

 To quickly get started with Bosun, install into a kubernetes cluster of 1.13+ via Helm using the following commands